Skip to main content

 Small, focused executive events with the right 30 people in the room usually outperform large branded conferences for revenue impact.
 A dinner with 12 target accounts, three credible customers, one sharp moderator, and a clear follow-up path will often do more for revenue than a booth that collects hundreds of unqualified badge scans.

-For a senior fractional CMO, the discipline is sequencing.
+For a fractional CMO, the discipline is sequencing.
 Events should sit inside an integrated motion: content sets the point of view, outbound secures the right people, sales uses the room to deepen trust, and follow-up turns attention into movement.

 Where teams get this wrong